mina-fh/AddressBookManager/README.md

 This README provides an overview of an address book management program.
 The program allows users to perform various operations on a list of addresses, such as reading from a file, sorting, adding, deleting, and writing the results to files.

+## Acknowledgements
+This project was completed as part of my university assignment assigned by Professor Toshiharu Kawasaki.

 **Menu Options**
 The program offers the following menu options: